seb7887/react-performance/webpack-performance.md

 npm i -D terser-webpack-plugin
 ```

-To attach it to the configuration, define a part for it first:
+Then attach it to the configuration:

 ```javascript
 const merge = require('webpack-merge');